LacledesLAN/sourcemod-configs/README.md

 # sourcemod_config

 No matter what game or operating system, there are some config files and plugins we need to be common among all source engine game files among all game servers.
 All of these are config files or platform agnostic plugins or libraries.
+All of the following files are platform agnostic (works with windows or linux) and will be applied on top of the platform specific config.

 Sourcemod configs files